-The full version of the interview and more on change and leadership is published in Leadership & Change iPad/iPhone Magazine, issue #1
+The full version of the interview and more on change and leadership is published on the Leadership & Change Magazine Blog

 You’ve been interested in organizational effectiveness and developed the Competing Values Framework.
 From where originates your interest in positive leadership?

 “My interest in positive leadership began when I studied the phenomena of downsizing.
 What happens to organizations when they cut headcount?
 One of the major outcomes of a decade of research is that almost all of the downsizing organizations deteriorate in performance.
 Instead of getting better, they get worse.
 This happens for several reasons; conflict goes up, moral and innovation go down, loss of trust etc. But 10-15% of organizations tend to flourish after downsizing!
 The question was: what was the difference between those who flourished and those who deteriorated?

 The difference was: organizational virtuousness.
 They implemented practices and processes that you can label virtuous: forgiveness, compassion, gratitude, integrity and so on.

 From my research on downsizing I knew that organizations that flourished in spite of everything, were more optimistic looking at the future.
 They forgave the pain that was inflicted through the downsizing - instead of holding grudges and dwelling on the pain.
 That started the research on organizational virtuousness.
 The evidence over the last 10 years is clear: if you implement virtuousness in organizations, performance goes up, customer satisfaction goes up, everything gets better.

 But how do you get an organization to implement or even take seriously the notion of virtuousness?